Email Troubleshooting (Windows)

 There are 2 known causes of these errors:

-- Security software: Antivirus, firewall and other security software or settings may prevent your software from communicating with your email program.
+- Security software: Antivirus, security system and other security software or settings may prevent your software from communicating with your email program.
 Try temporarily disabling any security programs and see if they are the cause.

 - Access to temporary files denied: When sending a document via email from AccountEdge, a PDF document is created and stored in a temporary folder on your computer.
 The PDF is 'Read Only' so it is not deleted or changed while the email is generated.
 After the email is created in the email program, such as Microsoft Outlook, the PDF document is deleted.
 In the event of a time-out, computer crash, or other unexpected interruption during this process, the software does not get the chance to delete the PDF and it is left behind in a 'Read Only' state.